P-R-N-D/ENN-PyTorch/README.md

 **Code** is licensed under **PolyForm Noncommercial 1.0.0**.
 **Weights/datasets/other artifacts** remain under the terms described in your `LICENSE` file.

-For commercial use, contact the owner to obtain a separate license.
+**For commercial use, contact the owner to consult and obtain a separate personalized license.**

 ## Requirements